Arkya-B/Try-fast/README.md

 # Try-fast
 This is my first Git Repository.
- I am working the project of Java
+ I am working the  "Java" project